The pros and cons of 0% APR credit cards

 If you’re responsible with your finances and want to save money on interest for a limited time, a 0 percent intro APR credit card can be a boon for your finances.
 Consider signing up for one of these cards if:

-- You’re in between jobs or recently faced some unexpected expenses, and you want a card that will give you some time to pay down new balances interest-free.
+• You’re in between jobs or recently faced unexpected expenses, and you want a card that gives you time to pay down new balances interest-free.

-- You are disciplined enough to avoid racking up new balances you can’t afford to pay off.
+• You’re disciplined enough to avoid racking up new balances you can’t comfortably afford to pay off.

-- You consistently make on-time payments on credit cards and other bills, and doing so has never been a problem for you.
+• You consistently make on-time payments on credit cards and other bills without a problem or hardship.

 When you shouldn’t get a 0% intro APR credit card

-The following scenarios indicate when a 0 percent intro APR card might cause more trouble than it’s worth:
+The following scenarios can indicate that a 0 percent intro APR card might cause more trouble than it’s worth:

-- Having a new credit card could easily tempt you into overspending.
+• You’re concerned a new credit card could tempt you into overspending.

-You’re better off skipping 0 percent intro APR credit cards in any of these scenarios.
+If you’re nodding your head at any of these issues, you’re better off skipping 0 percent intro APR credit cards.
 You may even want to avoid taking on any new lines of credit at all — at least until you can develop a plan for your finances.

 Alternatives for debt consolidation

-If you have credit card debt already and need to consolidate, you can also consider some alternatives to credit cards.
+If you have credit card debt already and need to consolidate, consider alternatives to credit cards.
 For example, a personal loan would let you pay a fixed monthly payment with a fixed interest rate, and you’ll know exactly when you’ll be debt-free from the start.
 In addition, personal loans don’t make it easy to rack up new charges as credit cards do.

-If you have some equity built up in your house, you could also use a home equity loan or home equity line of credit (HELOC) to consolidate your debts.
-Either option may offer a lower interest rate than traditional credit cards do, but keep in mind the loan will be secured by your home.
+If you’re a homeowner who’s built equity in your home, a home equity loan or home equity line of credit (HELOC) might be helpful for consolidating your debts.
+Either option is likely to offer a lower interest rate than traditional credit cards do, but keep in mind these types of loans are secured by your home.

 Whatever you decide, remember that your old debts and new charges won’t go away on their own.
 A 0 percent intro APR credit card can help you save money and buy you some time, but the rest is up to you.